 “No, well yes… but no. I’m more powerful.
 My spirit wasn’t the only thing that got stronger over time.”
 The slayer was stronger now than it had been then, but so was she, and far more so.
 Time had allowed the weakened being the Shadow Men had been able to manipulate to regain it’s strength.
 But by then the chains that tied it were locked in place and there was nowhere left for it to go.

 “And this time you can’t die.”
 Buffy shrugged, causing his eyebrows to shoot up, “You don’t know?
 You haven’t been…”

 “Beheaded?”
 She smiled at his jumpy reaction to the word, “Not intentionally, but yes in the first few years I got into lots of fights I shouldn’t have ever gotten out of…”

 Got into fights in search of that instant, that flash of life, of the desire to live in the moment when she had all and nothing to lose, when something within her always arose in search of survival.
 She had felt that surge for a moment when the blade passed through her throat, in the instant when she wasn’t certain whether this almost sure fire method of destroying her opponents would work on her.
 But she had survived, the slayer power beginning its task of repairing the wound before the sword exited the other side.

 “It didn’t seem fair.
 I had done what I was supposed to, fought until I died… and then I came back and even then, even then it was meant to be fleeting.
-There was meant to be an end.
+There was meant to be a purpose, an end.
 But now… now there wasn’t.